 3. Why does TSA provide market development funding?

 The intent of the fund is to enhance local market development and product development initiatives that demonstrate the value of new and enhanced applications for TDP.
-Our aim is to support research and development that brings together strong partnerships across industry, universities and governments to demonstrate both the technical and financial viability of new products and new applications.
+Our aim is to support initiatives that bring together strong partnerships across industry, universities and governments to demonstrate both the technical and financial viability of new products and new applications.

-Therefore, a significant portion of revenue collected from the TSA levy is directed to research and development and associated market development activities.
+Therefore, a significant portion of revenue collected from the TSA levy is directed to market development activities.
 This will act to support development of this evidence base and promote greater investment in new products and applications via the fund.

 4.1 What will be funded?